scottbcovert/Centralized-Salesforce-Dev-Framework/README.md

 The main goals of this project were to add the following concepts (again taken from Dan's **Advanced Apex Programming** and Andy's **Force.com Enterprise Architecture**) to Hari's foundational framework:

 * Entry Points for Asynchronous, Batch, & Scheduled Apex Operations
-* Centralized Async Handling & Chaining via Scheduler Ping-Pong (Scheduled Apex <--> Batch/Future Apex Handler)
+* Centralized Async Handling & Chaining via Queueable Apex
 * Centralized Diagnostic Infrastructure
 * Centralized Exception Handling
 * Custom Stack Tracing for Debugging